2-Day Trip to Athens Greece | Best Sites & Activities

 Athena Nike Temple

-A small Ionic temple located to the right of the Propylaea was built in 421 BC, as a shrine to Athena Nike (Victorious) from the design of the architect Kallikrates.
+A small Ionic temple located to the right of the Propylaea was built in 421 BC, as a shrine to Athena Nike (Victorious) designed by the architect Kallikrates.

 The temple of Athena Nike, as with all Greek temples, was considered a sacred place for the goddess, represented in its statue, and was not a place where regular people would enter.